ComradDoge/DogeEU4/README.md

 - Redid the naval doctrine UI to allow for more doctrines to be seen.
 - Added a naval reform that does something funny with naval doctrines, tehe.
 - Marine Army reform tweaked so you have a chance for at least one cannon stack.
 No promises.
+- A nation that was played by a player but is an AI, in case they are not there for a session, will not receive the Conqueror trait.

 <br/>
 <img src=https://i.imgur.com/F14PpEA.png/>